 at the Hutzler Farm on South Manitou Island

-With the support of the National Park Service (permit MWRSLBE2501075), Mammoth Distilling is—for the first time in 70 years—growing pure Rosen rye on South Manitou Island.
+With a permit from the National Park Service (MWRSLBE2501075), Mammoth Distilling is—for the first time in 70 years—growing pure Rosen rye on South Manitou Island.
 The histories of prize-winning Rosen rye, South Manitou Island and the Prohibition-era whiskey trade are inextricably linked.
 The reintroduction of Rosen rye to the Hutzler Farm, where it was originally planted 100 years ago, will allow Mammoth Distilling to revive a varietal of rye celebrated by legal whiskey makers and moonshiners alike for its distinctive and superior flavor.

 Michigan’s role as the entry point for three-quarters of the liquor smuggled into the U.S. during Prohibition is well documented; less so is the state’s contribution to domestic whiskey production during that period.
 As the sole-source of Prohibition's most celebrated whiskey grain, recognition of the South Manitou Island's contribution to American whiskey is overdue.